LaunchCodeEducation/lchs/src/chapters/git/repositories-and-commits.rst

 Create a Repository
 -------------------

-To start adding content to a git repository, we must first create one.
-We will use Visual Studio Code, the terminal, and a series of commands to do this.
+To create a Git repository, we will use Visual Studio Code, the terminal, and a series of specific commands.

 .. index::
    single: git; repository